plugsy/core/README.md

-# Auto Docker Dash
+# Auto Dash

-A simple dashboard to show you the status of your current docker stack.
+A simple dashboard used to show the status of various connected pieces of software.

+The video below showcases a single docker socket connection (But it does much more than docker!)

 https://user-images.githubusercontent.com/2565465/122217617-ddc0db80-cead-11eb-9adb-1365638158a2.mov

 ## Why?